pdm-project/pdm/README.md

 You can add multiple dependencies in the same command.
 After a while, check the `pdm.lock` file to see what is locked for each package.

 **Run your script with [PEP 582] support**

+By default, PDM will create `.venv` in the project root, when doing `pdm install` on an existing project, as other package managers do.
+But you can make PEP 582 the default by `pdm config python.use_venv false`.
+To enable the full power of PEP 582, do the following steps to make the Python interpreter use it.

 Suppose you have a script `app.py` placed next to the `__pypackages__` directory with the following content(taken from Flask's website):